Speech and Language Team based at Knockmore Primary School

 Parents are asked to support their child in their therapy programme in the following ways ….

 - To attend the meet and greet session.
 This is provided by the Speech and Language Team at the start of the year for parents of children new to the school.

 - Parent Interviews.
 Parents are encouraged to attend all parent/ teacher/ therapist meetings.
 These are generally held twice a year in the first and second terms.

 - Homework.
-Completing homework set in the child’s speech and language therapy homework book or folder.
+Completing homework set via email and Class Dojo.
 Parents are encouraged to reinforce strategies recommended by the therapist in the home and during homework activities.